ezeecode/ezeecode/README.md

 - 👋 Hi, I’m @ezeecode
 - 👀 I’m interested in ...
 Data Science, AI, ML and its applications
 - 🌱 I’m currently learning ...
 Software Development and a bit of Web Dev
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... building AI powered apps
 - 📫 How to reach me ...

 <!---